joshuaedelstein15/Phase1_Project/README.md

 We see that both `runtime_minutes` and `genre` are missing some values.
 We will have to clean this data before we are able to pull useful information from it.

 ### Data Cleaning
-Let's begin by taking all the movies that are missing their genre and replacing the NaN value with "Absent."
+Let's begin by taking all the movies that are missing their genre and replacing the NaN values with "Absent".
 This is the most logical way to solve this issue as it won't affect any of the other genres.
 We will then run a check to make sure the values were indeed changed.

 In terms of the values in the `runtime_minutes` column, it wouldn't make sense to create new values for each row randomly selected based on the current distribution of data, as this would create false information for each specific movie.
 Instead we will drop all of the rows that contain NaN values.
 Although this seems like a lot of rows we are still left with around 90% of our original data.
 Again we will run a check to make sure it ran properly.

-Additionally, there may be some outlier values that were have a large impact on the mean as well as other aggregate functions.
+Additionally, there may be some outlier values that will have a large impact on the mean as well as other aggregate functions.
 As such lets only include data that is within two standard deviations of the mean.
 Then we will run a check to make sure the new maximum and minimum seem to be realistic numbers.

 ### Data Analysis
 Now, let's plot the distribution of the runtimes to see if there is any useful information.